Many people get confused between “get past” and “get passed.” Although they sound similar, they have very different meanings and uses in English.

 FAQs About “Get Past” or “Get Passed”

-3. Can I say “I can’t get passed this”?
+2. Can I say “I got passed the exam”?

-7. Can I use “get past” metaphorically?
+5. Can I use “get past” in emotional situations?

 Conclusion

 The phrase “get past” is the correct and most widely accepted form when expressing the idea of moving beyond a challenge, obstacle, or point in time.
-“Get passed” is only correct when you literally receive something that’s handed over.

 By understanding the part of speech—past as a preposition, passed as a verb—you’ll avoid common mix-ups.